Admissions

 Application Review Process

-All application materials, including fee waivers, must be submitted by December 1.
-Completed applications will be reviewed by the CMB Recruitment and Admissions Committee for appropriate qualifications, skills, knowledge, motivation and competitiveness.
-Decisions will be based on a variety of criteria, including, undergraduate GPA, letters of reference, statement of purpose, educational background as demonstrated on all transcripts, and an interview.
-The Graduate Record Examination (GRE) is not required.
+All application materials, including fee waivers, must be completed by 11:59pm, December 1.
+Completed applications will be reviewed by the CMB Admissions Committee for appropriate qualifications, skills, knowledge, and motivation.
+Decisions will be based on a variety of criteria, including letters of reference, personal statement, educational background as demonstrated on all transcripts and, in some cases an interview.
+The Graduate Record Examination (GRE) is not required. *Please see the Admissions FAQ below for more guidance and advice on preparing your application.

 Interview Process

-The CMB Program host interviews usually in January or February of each year.
+The CMB Program host online interviews usually in late January.
 The interviews are another way for the admissions team to assess an applicant, prior to making a final decision on their application.
 Additionally, interviewees will have an opportunity to meet with members of the CMB community to learn more about the program, resources, facilities and get a sense of what life is like as a UVM graduate student living in the Burlington area.

 Admissions Frequently Asked Questions